Critical Review: iHeartMedia (IHRT) and The Competition

-iHeartMedia (NASDAQ:IHRT – Get Rating) is one of 23 publicly-traded companies in the “Radio broadcasting stations” industry, but how does it contrast to its rivals?
-We will compare iHeartMedia to related companies based on the strength of its dividends, institutional ownership, valuation, profitability, risk, analyst recommendations and earnings.
+iHeartMedia (NASDAQ:IHRT – Get Rating) is one of 23 public companies in the “Radio broadcasting stations” industry, but how does it compare to its competitors?
+We will compare iHeartMedia to related companies based on the strength of its institutional ownership, earnings, dividends, analyst recommendations, valuation, risk and profitability.

 Profitability

-This table compares iHeartMedia and its rivals’ net margins, return on equity and return on assets.
+This table compares iHeartMedia and its competitors’ net margins, return on equity and return on assets.

 |Net Margins